-The purpose of the photo upload on the participation form is to check whether your location is suitable for Telraam.
+When signing up as a candidate for a Telraam network, we ask you to upload a photo on the participation form.
+The purpose of this is to check whether your location is suitable for Telraam.
 Is the roadway and/or footpath visible?
 Is there a balustrade that disturbs, a flysheet, a shutter or a tree that obstructs the view?

 We ask you to take a picture of the street from the window (1st or 2nd floor), just as you would place a Telraam against the window.
 This means perpendicular to the street and not slanted.
 If you want to place the Telraam on the second floor, we ask you to take a photograph from the second floor.
 Sloped windows or skylights do not qualify to hang a Telraam.

-- You have a window on one of the floors (no ground floor window), minimum height is 3 meters.
+1️⃣ Floor: The window is not on the ground floor (0) and preferably on the first floor (+1).
+The minimum height is 3 meters.
 Preferably higher.

-- Your Telraam is not too close to the road.
-'Too close' means that vehicles the size of a van (and larger) do not fit in the field of view of the camera.
-This may be the case, for example, for one-way streets where there is no footpath on either side.
-Think of a street narrower than 5 meters.
+3️⃣ Minimum distance: Your Telraam is not too close to the road.
+"Too close" means that vehicles the size of a van (and larger) cannot fit into the camera's field of view.
+This can be the case, for example, on one-way streets where there is no footpath on either side, for example, a street narrower than 5 meters.